williambdean/conjugate/paper/paper.md

 # Summary

 `conjugate-models` is a modern Python package for Bayesian conjugate inference that prioritizes a clean, idiomatic API and seamless integration with widely used Python data analysis libraries.
-It covers the majority of conjugate likelihood-prior pairs found in statistical literature, making rigorous Bayesian updating, exploration, and visualization accessible for practitioners, educators, and researchers.
+It covers the majority of common conjugate likelihood-prior pairs found in statistical literature, making rigorous Bayesian updating, exploration, and visualization accessible for practitioners, educators, and researchers.
 Comprehensive documentation, interactive examples, and an online Distribution Explorer further support flexible application and learning.

 # Statement of need

 Bayesian inference with conjugate priors offers a tractable and interpretable approach to updating distributions in light of new evidence.
-While general-purpose probabilistic programming frameworks exist, they can be unnecessarily complex for common conjugate models.
+While general-purpose probabilistic programming frameworks exist, they can introduce significant cognitive and computational overhead for common conjugate models.
 The `conjugate-models` package is designed to provide efficient, intuitive, and didactic support for Bayesian conjugate workflows across statistics, data science, and education, allowing direct use with array-like objects from libraries such as